cockroachdb/docs/v20.1/cockroachcloud-cluster-management.md

 You can add or remove nodes from your cluster through the Console.

 {{site.data.alerts.callout_info}}
 At this time, you cannot use the Console to scale up a single-node cluster or scale down to a single-node cluster.
-For single-node cluster changes, contact [Support](https://support.cockroachlabs.com).
+For these changes, contact [Support](https://support.cockroachlabs.com).
 {{site.data.alerts.end}}

 ### Considerations

-- We recommend you add or remove nodes from a cluster when the cluster isn't experiencing heavy traffic.
-Adding or removing nodes incurs a non-trivial amount of load on the cluster.
+- Adding or removing nodes incurs a non-trivial amount of load on the cluster.
 Changing the cluster configuration during times of heavy traffic can result in degraded application performance or longer times for node modifications.
+We recommend you add or remove nodes from a cluster when the cluster isn't experiencing heavy traffic.
 - If you have changed the [replication factor](configure-zone.html) for a cluster, you might not be able to remove nodes from the cluster.
 For example, suppose you have a 5-node cluster and you had previously changed the replication factor from its default value of 3 to 5.
 Now if you want to scale down the cluster to 3 nodes, the decommissioning nodes operation to remove nodes from the cluster might fail.
 To successfully remove nodes from the cluster, you will have to change the replication factor back to 3.
 - Before removing nodes from a cluster, ensure that the reduced disk space will be sufficient for the existing and anticipated data.